bens4lsu/theskinny-publish/Content/blog2/horse-page.md

 ---
 title: Horse Page
 date: 2008-05-07 18:57
-description: A description of my post.
+description: I was the biggest lop of shit in history Saturday.
+In fact, over the course of the weekend, I barely left the house over the whole 48-hour period.
+And I did nothing to clean up the yard or fix up the building at all.
+I didn't even look at my phone from when I put it down Friday evening until Monday morning.
+Yada yada yada, and some interesting information about the recent horse races.
-tags: uncategorized
+tags: sports
 id: 368
 ---
 I was the biggest lop of shit in history Saturday.
 In fact, over the course of the weekend, I barely left the house over the whole 48-hour period.
 And I did nothing to clean up the yard or fix up the building at all.
 I didn't even look at my phone from when I put it down Friday evening until Monday morning.

 Which is how I missed several calls, and a text from Shelly asking for my secret recipe for red beans.
 It turns out that I don't really have a recipe (like with actual measurements and all), but I do have a consistent process.
-For the first time every, I'm sharing my secret recipe <a href="/recipes/Beans.php">here</a>.
+For the first time every, I'm sharing my secret recipe here.

 Saturday, I had the horse races from Churchill Downs on from about 10:30, through the coverage of the Kentucky Derby at around 6:30.
 I did take Vanya to the park once in the morning, and I went for a bike ride in the afternoon.
 Also, I was asleep for a couple of hours in there, so I really didn't come close to the 8 straight hours of racing that it seems like I did.